sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/delta.rst

 ----------------------------------------
 This node saves the incoming dataset to a Delta Lake location in Delta format.

-Below is a sample workflow which contains the Save Delta processor in Fire Insights.
+Below is a sample workflow which contains the Save Delta processor in Sparkflows.
 It demonstrates the usage of Save Delta node to save the incoming dataset to a Delta Lake in Delta format.

  .. figure:: ../../../_assets/user-guide/read-write/Save-Delta/save-delta-workflow-1.png
     :alt: save-delta-lake